 'I have got four plates in my jaw that are permanent... unfortunately, you get a minority that takes the law into their own hands and get away with it'

 ‘The Dominator’ was game to talk last Monday on his day off.
-Over the course of 25 minutes, Alex Dombrandt sifted through a whole myriad of scrapes and japes with RugbyPass about his journey from the South London to becoming a Harlequins regular via a colourful three-year detour in Wales.
+Over the course of 25 minutes, Alex Dombrandt sifted through a whole myriad of scrapes and japes with RugbyPass about his journey from south London to becoming a Harlequins regular via a colourful three-year detour in Wales.

 On-pitch assaults that twice broke his jaw and left him with four permanent plates inserted.
 Shedding 10kgs off his university rig after arriving into the pro ranks.
 His delicate situation on the England fringes.
 The stars he especially looks up to at The Stoop.